hashicorp/design-system/website/docs/components/tooltip/partials/code/how-to-use.md

 ### Ember modifier

-An Ember modifier is available if your use case requires attaching a tooltip to an element than is already interactive (to be accessible, tooltips should only be attached to interactive elements, like buttons, links, inputs, etc).
+An Ember modifier is available if your use case requires attaching a tooltip to an element that is already interactive (to be accessible, tooltips should only be attached to interactive elements, like buttons, links, inputs, etc).

 #### Modifier used on a link